SenonLi/SenVulkan/README.md

 	if a triangle with correct coordinates in OpenGL disappeared running in Vulkan, it might be caused by face culling.
 * 6. Check the type of indicesArray if you cannot say what you draw, make sure uint16_t (instead of float) if you vkCmdBindIndexBuffer with VK_INDEX_TYPE_UINT16;
 *

+### Problems to solve
+1. Dynamic pipeline reuse for resizing;
+2. Memory allocator to solve the maximum count to allocate deviceMemory;
+3. put model view projection into different descriptorLayoutBinding;
+4. Write online_compileShader class;
+5.